flaviocopes/grav-plugin-shoppingcart/README.md

 You can use the [Shop Site Skeleton](https://github.com/getgrav/grav-skeleton-shop-site) to jump start with the pages structure, and change the markdown page names.

+### Categories List Page

-The main "Shop" page, with the list of the available categories, will follow this structure:
+The main "Shop" page, with the list of the available categories, will use this structure:

 ```
 ---